YuvalShaul/learngit/branches/branching-basics.md

 ## Branches

-- You could not create a new branch unless the HEAD already points to some commit.
-It means that the **master** branch that you see as output of the **git status** command is just a name that will be given to the branch that will be created when you create the first commit.
+- You could **not** create a new branch unless the HEAD already points to some commit.
+It means that the **master** branch that you see (when using **git status**) is just a name that will be given to the branch that will be created when you create the first commit.
-- Create-and-switch-to a new branch called feature1.
+- Create (and switch-to) a new branch called feature1.
 ```
 git checkout -b feature1
 ```
-- Again, since no commit was created, no branch was really created.
+- Again, since no commit was created, this branch was **not** really created.
-Use the following to make sure you understand what happened:
+Use the following commands to make sure you understand what happened:
 ```
 git branch
 git status